evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 ## Using your library with Swift Package Manager

-Finally, we can test if your library is working with Swift Package Manager by creating a simple Swift code that depends on it.
+Now we can test if your library is working with Swift Package Manager by creating a simple Swift code that uses it.

 #### 1) Create app directory.